flynx/object.js/README.md

 }
 ```
 - Syntax pretty but _misleading_;
-  calling a constructor a class is not correct,
+  calling a _constructor_ a class is not correct,
-- `static` and instance definitions are not ordered,
+- `static` and instance definitions are not separated,
-- `.attr` is copied to every instance
+- lots of details done non-transparently under the hood.

 </td>
 </tr>